Cuba May Day Revolutionary Tour – YPT’s 10th Anniversary

 Group arrive at own leisure and transfer from Jose Martí International Airport to the Vedado part of Havana.

-The group assemble at around 8pm for our introduction into the contemporary night scene of modern Havana.
+The group assembles at around 8 pm for our introduction into the contemporary night scene of modern Havana.

 We head for dinner at Cafe Laurent, one of the oldest, and we feel best private restaurants, with a range of options to fit all budgets